State Administration of Foreign Exchange: Investments

 The magnitude of China's reserves is disclosed, but not its composition.
 At the end of 2006, approximately 70 percent of the reserves were in U.S. dollar assets, 20 per cent in euros and 10 per cent in other currencies, according to economist Brad Setser.
 Most of China's currency reserves are invested in high grade U.S.-dollar-denominated debt, such as U.S. Treasuries, though as early as 2007 it was estimated that SAFE held $100 billion worth of U.S. mortgage-backed securities, hoping to achieve higher returns than those on U.S. Treasuries.

 "The Hong Kong subsidiary is notably taking more risk in managing reserves," according to an informed source.
 The Financial Times reported on 4 January 2008 that the Hong Kong branch had bought stakes of less than 1 percent in both Commonwealth Bank of Australia and Australia and New Zealand Banking Group, respectively Australia's second and third-biggest lender by assets, over the preceding two months.
 The ANZ purchase has been confirmed by the bank.
 SAFE also invested in BP and Total in April 2008.

+SAFE owns 65 percent of the Silk Road Fund.

+SAFE owns the company Buttonwood Investment Holding Company Ltd. As of 2019, Buttonwood is the majority owner of Export-Import Bank of China and is an owner of China Development Bank, which are two of China's policy banks.

 2008 diversification and losses

 As the reserves continue to grow, the central bank is aiming to boost investment returns on its foreign-exchange holdings by making somewhat riskier but higher-yielding investments.
 Pronouncements of Chinese officials are consequently closely scrutinised; each trade is reportedly up to US$1 billion.
 As part of diversification in 2008, SAFE acquired small stakes in dozens of companies including British companies Rio Tinto, Royal Dutch Shell, BP, Barclays, Tesco and RBS.

-Brad Setser, speaking in March 2009 said losses as a result of this diversification at the peak of the market "would exceed US$80bn."
+Brad Setser, speaking in March 2009 said losses as a result of this diversification at the peak of the market "would exceed US$80 billion."

-Brad Setser said:"SAFE has built up one of the largest US equity portfolios of any foreign government entity investing abroad, including the major sovereign wealth funds....It appears SAFE began diversifying into equities early in 2007 and, rather than being deterred by the subprime crisis, it continued to buy."
+Brad Setser said: "SAFE has built up one of the largest US equity portfolios of any foreign government entity investing abroad, including the major sovereign wealth funds....It appears SAFE began diversifying into equities early in 2007 and, rather than being deterred by the subprime crisis, it continued to buy."